Instructions – How to do Shellac Nails at Home

 How to remove Shellac Nail Polish

 You can easily remove shellac nail polish by wetting some cotton wool in acetone, and placing it over the nail.
-Wrap the tip of your finger and the acetone soaked cotton wool in tin foil to keep the cotton pad in contact with the nail for approximately 10 to 20 minutes.
-After this the Shellac should peel away quite easily.
+Wrap the tip of your finger and the acetone soaked cotton wool in tin foil to keep the cotton pad in contact with the nail for up to 10 minutes. ( any longer and the acetone will have evaporated and the polish will start to stick again).
+The Shellac layers should peel away quite easily.
 If necessary, use a wooden cuticle stick to clean off any excess.
 Then you are ready to start again